amitshekhariitbhu/Fast-Android-Networking/README.md

 ### IMPORTANT NOTE
 * Use IMMEDIATE Priority with caution - use is at appropriate place only when 1 or 2 (at max 2)IMMEDIATE request is required at instant.Otherwise use HIGH Priority.
-* Known Bug : As on now if you are using GZIP Interceptor from client to server, Upload progress is not working perfectly in Multipart(But is working , only upload progress is not working).
+* Known Bug : As present if you are using GZIP Interceptor from client to server, Upload progress is not working perfectly in Multipart.

 ### Inspiration behind making of this library :
 * Recent removal of HttpClient in Android Marshmallow(Android M) made other networking library obsolete.